danielbodnar/awesome-stars/README.md

 - [manifoldco/manifold-cli](https://github.com/manifoldco/manifold-cli) - Manage your services and config from the command line
 - [shuttle-hq/shuttle](https://github.com/shuttle-hq/shuttle) - Build & ship backends without writing any infrastructure files.
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is a unified framework for scaling AI and Python applications.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.
-- [dagger/dagger](https://github.com/dagger/dagger) - Dagger is an integrated platform to orchestrate the delivery of applications
+- [dagger/dagger](https://github.com/dagger/dagger) - Application Delivery as Code that Runs Anywhere
 - [alpinelinux/alpine-make-vm-image](https://github.com/alpinelinux/alpine-make-vm-image) - Make customized Alpine Linux disk image for virtual machines
 - [jetpack-io/launchpad](https://github.com/jetpack-io/launchpad) - From Code to Kubernetes in One Step.
 - [carvel-dev/kapp](https://github.com/carvel-dev/kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label